House of Commons Page Program

 Do you have an interest in Canadian politics and speak both official languages?
 Are you a Canadian citizen or permanent resident graduating from a high school or CEGEP, and have an overall average of at least 80 per cent?

 House of Commons Pages work part-time on Parliament Hill while attending first-year university courses.
 Their duties are varied and include collecting and distributing official documents, serving House officials, acting as messengers for the Speaker and for Members of Parliament, and speaking to high school groups about their experiences.
 The House of Commons Page Program is a unique opportunity to see the House of Commons in action, meet other youth from across the country, and earn approximately $16,000 for the year long contract.
-Applications to the House of Commons Page Program are generally due in early December.
+Applications to the House of Commons Page Program are due December 3, 2018.

 - Find out more about the House of Commons Page Program